phuccodenub/DoAnChuyenNganh/docs/AI/03_STRATEGY.md

   },

   // Không cache
-  gradeAppeal: {
+  publishReview: {
     ttl: 0,
-    rationale: 'Each appeal is unique and critical'
+    rationale: 'Each publish review is unique and critical' }
-  }
 };
 ```